Model-driven interoperability: Reference model

-One example of this Reference Model for MDI can be see in the next figure.
-This picture shows in each of the proposed levels the different kind of models that can be performed (GRAI at Top CIM level, and UML in the other levels), and the final objective of making interoperable two ESA, the franchisor's ERP and the franchisee's CRM.
+One example of this reference model for MDI can be seen in the next figure.
+This picture shows in each of the proposed levels the different kind of models that can be performed (GRAI at top computation independent model level (TCIM), and UML in the other levels), and the final objective of making interoperable two ESA, the franchisor's ERP and the franchisee's CRM.

-Model Driven Interoperability Method
+Model-driven interoperability method

-Model Driven Interoperability Method (MDI Method) is a model-driven method that can be used for two enterprises that need to interoperate not only at the code level but also at Enterprise Modelling level with an ontological support with the final aim of improving their performances.
+Model driven interoperability method (MDI method) is a model-driven method that can be used for two enterprises that need to interoperate not only at the code level but also at enterprise modelling level with an ontological support with the final aim of improving their performances.